 - Writs of habeas corpus – Challenges a prisoner’s detention.
 So, if a person has been illegally detained, the individual, a friend, or a relative can file a writ of Habeas Corpus.
 The term “habeas corpus” is Latin, meaning “let us have the body.”

 - Writs of prohibition – Also known as a “stay order,” this type of writ stops a lower court or a body from acting beyond its powers.

-- Writs of coram nobis – Allows a court to correct its original judgment upon discovery of a fundamental error which did not appear in the records of the original judgment’s proceedings and would have prevented the judgment from being pronounced.
+- Writs of coram nobis – Allows a court to correct its judgment at the original trail due to fundamental mistake which wasn't apparent in the court records.
 The term “coram nobis” is Latin, meaning “before us.”

 A writ can only be filed if your fundamental rights are being violated.
 If you are interested in filing writ, speak with an experienced criminal defense attorney immediately.